DejaOS/dejaos.github.io/docs/faq/devfaq.md

 ---
-id: faq
+id: devfaq
-title: FAQ
+title: FAQ2
-sidebar_label: FAQ
+sidebar_label: FAQ2
 ---

 ### 1. Can I use a GitHub sample if its device type doesn't match the one I have?